-TAG NAME url_rewrite_host_header [previously called as redirect_rewrites_host_header]

 Description Enable/disable Squid rewriting any host header in redirected requests

 Build Option Default

-Usage url_rewrite_host_header on off
+Usage redirect_rewrites_host_header on off

-Default url_rewrite_host_header on
+Default redirect_rewrites_host_header on

-By default Squid rewrites any Host: header in redirected requests.
+By default Squid rewrites any host header in redirected requests.
+If you want Squid not to perform this operation disable this option.

-Warning: If you are running a accelerator then this may not be a wanted effect of a redirector

-Enable /disable rewriting of host headers on/off
+Note: If you are running a accelerator then this may not be a wanted effect of a redirector on/off Enable /disable rewriting of host headers allow/deny Allow or deny the access list acl List that to be allowed or denied acl me src 172.16.1.35 redirector\access allow me

-TAG NAME url_rewrite_access [previously called as redirector_access]
+TAG NAME redirector_access

-D escription Used to define the access lists specifies which requests are sent to the redirector processes.
+Description Used to define the access lists which are to be redirected to the rediretor process

-В uild Option Default
+Build Option Default

-U sage url_rewrite_access allow deny acl
+Usage redirector_access allow deny acl

-D efault none
+Default none